Mayor decides against another term, plans to teach

 "You have someone who has taught before; it's not his first time to be in a classroom," Puckett said.
 "Also, there's the fact that he understands politics from the bottom up, from municipal elections to teaching about federal government.
 Not just in the textbook, but first-hand experience."

-Puckett said the district will apply for an emergency teaching certificate for Coleman.
+Puckett said the district must apply for an emergency teaching certificate for Coleman.

 "There are some things he'll have to do," Puckett said.
 "He will have to pass probably a state test to prove he is certified to teach."